trizen/pipe-viewer/README.md

 ### STATUS

 The project is in its early stages of development and some features are not implemented yet.

-Currently, only the searching for videos uses the YouTube website directly.

 ### AVAILABILITY